opencog/learn/stream/README.md

 But if I ask Claude to "build me something" it will happily propose some stunningly naive approach from some 1980's AI textbook.
-For a machine trained on hundreds of thousands ot the latest academic journal articles, this is deeply disappointing.
+For a machine trained on hundreds of thousands of the latest academic journal articles, this is deeply disappointing.
 But we role with the punches.

 Claude proposes semantic extraction into graph structures, so OK, this